A case example

 - When an employee will be affected by a proposed change, discuss the options in a collaborative decision-making process as is practical.

-This crisis provided an opportunity to test our ability to use these principles as a crisis was developing.
+This crisis provided an opportunity to test our crisis management ability and to use these principles as a crisis was developing.
 They held up pretty well.